Queens Museum: Mid-2010s to present

+The British curator Sally Tallant was hired as the museum's new director in late 2018.
 The Queens Museum was closed temporarily from March to September 2020 due to the COVID-19 pandemic in New York City.
 The city government gave the museum $26.4 million in September 2021 to complete the second phase of its expansion.
 In mid-2022, the museum hired Levenbetts to design the renovation, which museum officials predicted would cost $69 million.
 The project would create a children's museum wing; add 2600 ft2 of storage space; build a 5500 ft2 art lab; and add classrooms, conservation, and exhibit preparation spaces.
 The project was to involve repairing the south facade as well.
-The city allocated another $8.5 million for the children's museum space in August 2023.
+The city allocated another $8.5 million for the children's museum space in August 2023, and the state provided $8.5 million in July 2025.
+The annex was renamed the Suna Children's Museum to honor museum trustee Alan Suna.

+In May 2023, Hyperallergic reported that artists had accused Tallant of failing to take action on racial, economic and gender-based justice, including failing to act on a complaint of harassment.
+Other criticisms included reports that Tallant had authorized the repurposing of an art installation by Xaviera Simmons without the artist's permission, as a protest on Tallant's and the museum's stance on the Israeli–Palestinian conflict and Palestine's history.
+Some staff, who worked on a pro-Palestinian statement, reported feeling "heightened surveillance" and "intimidation" under Tallant’s tenure.
+Tallant resigned in January 2026 to work for London's Hayward Gallery and was replaced the next month by Debra Wimpfheimer.